What airlines are doing to sanitize planes

 The spokesperson also highlights the HEPA filters which are part of the air conditioning system.
 "These filters are used in hospital operating theaters, with air in the cabin replaced every three to five minutes.
 This provides much cleaner air than other public spaces like trains, restaurants, shopping centers and offices."

 This echoes the official advice from the Centers for Disease Control and Prevention that, due to the way air circulates and is filtered on airplanes, "most viruses and other germs do not spread easily," but that travelers are still advised to "avoid contact with sick passengers and wash their hands often with soap and water for at least 20 seconds or use hand sanitizer that contains 60%-95% alcohol."
+Delta says on its website that it's been deploying a "fogging technique" since February, using "a highly effective, EPA-registered disinfectant."

+Fogging is being used on all trans-Pacific Delta flights arriving into the US, with plans to expand those procedures to inbound international flights, focusing on flights coming from places with reported coronavirus cases.
+Fogging has been taking place on all inbound Delta flights from Italy to New York-JFK and Atlanta since February 29.

 Hong Kong airline Cathay Pacific tells CNN Travel that aircraft cabin cleaning is always carried out to "high standards" -- but some extra precautions are currently in place.